jakobsereda/jakobsereda/README.md

 - 🍁 Located in Western Canada
 - 🎓 Studying Computer Science at the University of British Columbia
-- 🔐 Interning as a full stack developer for Credivera
+- 🔐 Interning as a full stack developer at Credivera
 - 🎸 Freelance musician and songwriter